-The Tesla Model 3 and later Model S/X (after spring 2018) come with a second generation Mobile Connector (MC) that supports a wide range of plug in adapters for eight different electric plugs.
-While the Gen 2 Mobile Connector comes with adapters for a 15A household receptacle and a NEMA 14-50 50A 240V receptacle, you can buy other adapters for many other receptacles.
+The Tesla Model 3/Y and later Model S/X (after spring 2018) come with a second generation Mobile Connector (MC) that supports a wide range of plug in adapters for eight different electric plugs.
+While the Gen 2 Mobile Connector comes with an adapter for a 15A household receptacle, you can buy other adapters from Tesla for many other receptacles.
 You can also buy adapters from EVSE Adapters for many other kinds of plugs (like a NEMA 6-30 or locking plugs).

 Occationally, you might find yourself in a location that has an unusual receptacle.
 Marine ship to shore plugs, TT-30 travel trailer plugs, or even trying to recharge from a generator that has a locking plug.
 In these cases, you'll probably have to build your own adapter.

 If you take a long trip to your or a friend's boat dock, this will come in useful.
 Many marinas have these 50A 240V receptacles for ship to shore power.
 The plug is a NEMA SS2-50.
 The interesting thing about this plug is that it is almost identical to the plug used for large venue temporary power.
 I've been to outdoor events where these plugs are literally all over the place.
 The temporary power plug is the CS6365 also known as a California Style plug.
 The only difference between it and the NEMA SS2-50 is the addition of a center pin.